Effective Date: November 29, 2011

 (1) NASA notices include, but are not limited to, notices of meetings for the NASA Advisory Council (NAC) or NAC subcommittees, prospective patent licenses, Government-owned inventions available for licensing, final environmental impact statements, and information collections.
 NASA notices are issued by the office of primary responsibility to achieve compliance with external requirements.

 b.
 It is NASA's policy to submit its planned regulatory priorities to the Office of Management and Budget's (OMB) semiannual Unified Agenda of Federal Regulatory and Deregulatory Actions and summarize its significant regulations under development in OMB's annual Regulatory Plan.
-As prescribed by Executive Order (EO) 12866, Regulatory Planning and Review and EO 13563, Improving Regulation and Regulatory Review, NASA regulations will be proposed only upon a reasoned determination that its benefits justify its cost, and are tailored to impose the least burden on society.
+As prescribed by Executive Order (EO) 12866 and EO 13563, NASA regulations will be proposed only upon a reasoned determination that its benefits justify its cost, and are tailored to impose the least burden on society.

 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.